 Although all B-P Build Alternatives would result in property and sales tax losses in the jurisdictions along the alignment, the small percentages of the total revenues that could be lost by those jurisdictions are not anticipated to result in a broad long-term impact on the regional tax base or reduce the quality of government services in the affected communities.
-Although the property tax losses would be permanent, the sales tax losses would be temporary for the most part, because they would occur during the time when affected businesses are closed for project construction or while displaced businesses relocate to a new location.
+Although the property tax losses would be permanent, the sales tax losses would be temporary, for the most part, because they would occur during the time when affected businesses are closed for project construction or while displaced businesses relocate to a new location.

-As discussed above, considerable residential migration out of a community is not expected.
-Construction of the B-P Build Alternatives could disrupt existing communities by temporarily disrupting community circulation patterns and resulting in temporary decreases in local tax revenues from reduced sales.
-Downtown Lancaster would be the community most disrupted during construction, but the Authority's CMP (SOCIO-IAMF#1) would direct all street users around the construction, enabling them to access commercial destinations.
 Because the circulation impacts would be short in duration and the revenue losses would not be expected to result in long-term economic changes to the regional economy in the affected jurisdictions, construction of all B-P Build Alternatives would result in less than significant impacts related to physical deterioration.
 Therefore, CEQA does not require any mitigation.